jpasquesi/DS-Deloitte-07062022-Spark-and-MapReduce-on-AWS/README.md

 ## Create an S3 Bucket

+**Note:** *You'll need to come up with a globally unique name for your S3 bucket, due to naming constraints.
+In other words, using the same name as seen in the tutorial won't work for you, unfortunately.*

 Now we must create an S3 bucket, into which you'll upload the data source and [pySpark](https://spark.apache.org/docs/latest/api/python/getting_started/index.html) script:

 <img src = "images/s3-buckets.png" width = "70%" />